Aedes aegypti in Brazil

 Juazeiro and Jacobina

-These releases of our Friendly™ Mosquitoes reduced the wild population by up to >90%, compared to a control area that was not treated with our mosquitoes.
+In these successful releases of our Friendly™ mosquitoes reduced the wild population by 90+%, compared to a control area that was not treated with our mosquitoes.
 More information is available in this published paper.